 For the civic engagement dimension —measured through the presence of civic organisations and volunteer rates— the relationship is positive, closely mirroring our comprehensive measure of social capital.
 A similar pattern is observed with the social cohesion dimension —measured through friendship clustering and support networks— where the relationship is also positive.
 However, a stark contrast emerges when examining economic connectedness.
 Here, the relationship is negative, indicating that higher levels of bridging social capital (connections between communities) are associated with a reduced support for Donald Trump in both 2016 and 2020 presidential elections.
 This finding aligns with our initial hypothesis: bonding social capital (relations within a community) tends to bolster antisystem behaviours, whereas bridging social capital (relations between communities) appears to mitigate them.

+Figure 7 Regression estimates for Trump Margin in 2016 and 2020, with different measures of social capital